 - It helps diffuse bacteria and oxygen throughout the tank.
 Oxygen is necessary for aerobic (good for your habitat) bacteria to thrive.
 It also discourages the growth of anaerobic (bad for your habitat) bacteria.

 - It helps slow down algae growth a bit.

-What I personally use instead of a circulation pump is an internal filter, like the Exo Terra Flo 350, Complete Internal Filter, which is what I'm using now.
-I like using an internal filter as a circulation pump for three reasons: Firstly, it provides some extra filtration, in addition to agitation; secondly, it pulls the water in from the bottom and pushes it out from the top, which helps balance the water temperature; and thirdly, it's actually less expensive than a typical circulation pump.
+What some people use instead of a circulation pump is an internal filter, like the Exo Terra Flo 350 Internal Filter.
+Using an internal filter as a circulation pump has three advantages: Firstly, it provides some extra filtration in addition to agitation; secondly, it pulls the water in from the bottom of the filter and pushes it out from the top, which helps balance the water temperature; and thirdly, internal filters are often less expensive than circulation pumps.

 Some Other Water Quality Ideas